 Additionally, friendships have been linked to better results in common measures of health, such as body mass index, blood pressure and waist circumference.
 Experts guess that the connection between your relationships and your physical health lies in the body’s stress response.
 Isolation can lead to chronic stress, and reducing that — by spending quality time with friends — can benefit your health.

 Your social circle can even keep your mind sharp.
 One study found that loneliness can actually increase your risk of dementia — highlighting just how important having friends can be.
-According to Helena Chang Chui, MD, professor of neurology and chair of the Department of Neurology at the Keck School of Medicine of USC, doctors may now rethink their approach to their older dementia patients as a result of the study.
-Dr. Chui, who also is a neurologist at Keck Medicine of USC, thinks that it’s easier for patients to admit that they’re lonely versus, say, feeling depressed.
+According to Helena Chang Chui, MD, a neurologist at Keck Medicine of USC and chair and professor of neurology at the Keck School of Medicine of USC, doctors may now rethink their approach to their older dementia patients as a result of the study.
+Chui thinks it’s easier for patients to admit that they’re lonely versus, say, feeling depressed.

 Strong friendships can also guide you through tough times.
 Research has shown that friendships can help you cope with rejection as well as traumatic experiences, such as divorce, a layoff or a serious illness.